jsulmont/cl-transit/README.md

 ## Runing tests.

-The library is able to process all the official [test-suite](https://github.com/cognitect/transit-format/blob/master/examples/0.8/simple/README.md).
+The library is able to process all the tests of the official [test-suite](https://github.com/cognitect/transit-format/blob/master/examples/0.8/simple/README.md).
 It has been developped and tested with [SBCL](https://www.sbcl.org/) but should work on other CL implementations.

 Prerequesites: